rajaduraisingam/rasa_demo/README.md

 config.yml <-- training configurations for the NLU pipeline and policy ensemble\
 tests <-- end-to-end test stories

-Things you can ask the bot
+Things you can ask the bot\
-Transfer your money
-FAQs
-chitchat
+- Check Balance\
+- Make a transaction\
+- FAQs\
+- chitchat\